vand3rlinden/vand3rlinden.github.io/content/post/mdo-configuration-summary.md

 ### 7: DNS configuration
 - **Inbound email**:
     - [MTA-STS Policy](https://vand3rlinden.com/post/mta-sts-explained/)
-		- MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS secured policies published by in your DNS.
+		- MTA-STS is a security mechanism that allows the sending (outbound) mail server to enforce the use of HTTPS secured policies published in your DNS.
 This ensures that TLS connections between the sending mail server and your mail server are both encrypted and valid.
 	- [Configure inbound SMTP DANE with DNSSEC in Exchange Online](https://vand3rlinden.com/post/exo-inbound-smtp-dane-dnssec/)
 		- SMTP DANE is a security mechanism that uses DNSSEC to allow the sending mail server to verify the TLS certificate of your mail server.